angoca/db2-docker/instance/expc/README.md

 The process is performed in two steps:

  * First, the image is filled with the necessary scripts (build).
- * Second, the image creates the instance interactively and start it in background (run).
+ * Second, the image creates the instance interactively (run).

 Please, check the [Travis-CI execution](https://travis-ci.org/angoca/db2-docker) to see how this image is build.